nagasudhirpulla/taming_python/blog/skills/variable_operations_in_python.md

 # compute y power 3 and then assign to z
 z = y**3

-# floored division, It will return the integer part of the division.
-Example: 10 // 3 = 3
+# floored division, It will return the integer part of the division operation.
+Example: 10 // 4 = 2 , 15 // 6 = 2
 z = x // y

+#

 # some other equation
 z = 2*x + x**2 + 3*y